 Making a Budget- Your Path to Financial Success

-Did you know that only 2 out of every 10 Americans make a budget for each month?
-That means most people don’t know how much they’re spending, or what they’re spending on.
+Do you know that only 3 out of every 10 Americans make a budget for each month?
+That means most people don’t know how much they’re spending or what they’re spending on.

 Budgeting monthly is the smart thing to do, allowing you to allocate more money into savings and your future needs.
-Using the Consumer.gov monthly budget spreadsheet, you can set yourself and your family up for financial success.
+Use the tools below to begin your journey to financial stability.

 A Smart Way to Protect Yourself- Renter’s Insurance

 In an unpredictable world, it’s important to protect your hard earned possessions and assets.
-Renter’s Insurance is a low cost way to provide coverage for personal belongings, personal liability, medical payments, and additional living expenses.
+Renter’s Insurance is a low cost way to provide coverage for personal belongings, personal liability, medical payments, and additional living expenses due to a loss.

 EVERCREST D&M is partnered with the low-cost insurance provider ePremium Insurance™.
 Every resident is automatically approved and there is no credit check fee or cumbersome enrollment process.
 Find out more and sign up at www.epremiuminsurance.com